 Rosemarie Nagel received her PhD in economics in 1994 from the University of Bonn with Reinhard Selten as her advisor.
 In 1994-1995 she was post doc with Al Roth, University Pittsburgh.
 Since 1995 she has been working in the Department of Economics and Business in Universitat Pompeu Fabra; in 2006 she was promoted to full professor and in 2007 she joined ICREA as a research professor.
+Nagel originated structuring bounded rationality with the strategy method in simple games and via a step-level reasoning model (also called level-k) in Keynesian Beauty-Contest laboratory-, fMRI-, and large-scale field experiments.
 Her main research is in experimental and behavioral economics, especially in macro economic experiments and in neuro economics.
-She has published in the American Economic Review, Econometrica, Review of Economic Studies, Economic Journal, Proceedings of the National Academy of Sciences (PNAS), Financial Times, Spektrum der Wissenschaft, etc.
+She has published in the American Economic Review, Econometrica, Review of Economic Studies, Strategic Management Journal,, Proceedings of the National Academy of Sciences (PNAS), Nature Human Behavior, Financial Times, Spektrum der Wissenschaft, etc.

 Experimental Economics (especially macro experiments), Behavioral Economics, Neuro-economics, Game Theory, Industrial Organization, Negotiation